-Intellectual property rights (including trade secret) must be respected.
-Transfer and use of technology and know-how is to be done in a manner that protects intellectual property rights.
+Intellectual property rights (including trade secrets) must be respected.
+Transfer and use of technology and know-how are to be done in a manner that protects intellectual property rights.

-5) Fair Business, Advertising and Competition
+5) Fair Business, Advertising, and Comp, petition

-Conduct fair business, advertising and competition.
+Conduct fair business, advertising, and comppetition.

-Fair business means business activities that eliminate forces that threaten the order and safety of civil society and comply with all laws, regulations, customs and other social norms.
+Fair business means business activities that eliminate forces that threaten the order and safety of civil society and comply with all laws, regulations, customs, and other social norms.

-Fair advertising means not to advertise for fraudulent purposes or provide information that are different from facts.
+Fair advertising means not advertising for fraudulent purposes or providing information that is different from facts.